meet-directory/directory-app/README.md

 # Directory App
+This is the code behind the [Directory App](https://meet.directory).

-This is a godot project that compiles the Directory app to all platforms.
+It is a [Godot](https://godotengine.org/) project that compiles the Directory app to all platforms.
+Directory is a new organization and the app is currently in beta and only supported on the web platform.
+Coming soon to mobile devices.

+We are currently working on describing and making the public contribution process more accessable, but if you want to contribute, by all means make a PR!

 ### Security
 All files with network calls and security implications: